Video Game: Chip 'n Dale Rescue Rangers

-, the games were released in 1990 and 1994.
-Here Chip and Dale get through the levels by picking up and throwing things, including each other in Co-Op Multiplayer
+Two Platform Game adaptations of Chip 'n Dale Rescue Rangers were published by Capcom.
+Developed by the same team that worked on the DuckTales game (and also worked on the Mega Man series) for the Nintendo Entertainment System, the games were released in 1990 and 1994.
+Here Chip and Dale get through the levels by picking up and throwing things, including each other in Co-Op Multiplayer.

 This game provides examples of: